prehensile/prehensile.github.io/cv/src/cv.md

 ### BA (Hons) Media Production, University of Lincoln
 #### 2001 — 2004

-I was already a good coder by the time I left school, and didn't think I'd get much out of a Computer Science degree.
-I was enjoying making short films and videos, and made a bet that media production would make a useful combination with the programming I already knew.
+I was already a good coder when I left school, and doubted I'd gain much by studying Computer Science.
+I was enjoying making short films, and had a hunch that Media Production would pair well with my affinity for digital technologies.

-The critical theory and production skills I learned at Lincoln have been consistently useful and evolving bits of my toolkit ever since.
+The critical theory and production skills I learned at Lincoln have been useful and evolving parts of my toolkit ever since.